2022 Gartner® Magic Quadrant™ SIEM

 A computer running four virtual machines expends additional resources for each instance of the operating system that it runs, while a computer with an installed containerization engine could run the same number of applications on a single operating system.
 As a result, multiple containers can operate using the same computing capacity as a single virtual machine.

-Containers are just one example of encapsulation where data and methods are bundled together into a single package.
+Containers are just one example of encapsulation in coding where data and methods are bundled together into a single package.

 A getter method is used to retrieve the value of a specific variable within a class.
 A setter method is used to set or update the value of a specific variable within a class.
 Programmers can use access modifiers to define the visibility and accessibility of classes, along with the data and methods that they contain.
 In the Java programming language, there are four types of access modifiers to choose from: